nschlia/ffmpegfs/README.md

 | **Red Hat 7**| FFmpeg must be compiled from sources |  | OK |
 | **Funtoo 7.3.1** | 3.4.1 | FFmpeg needs to be installed with correct "USE flags", see [install](INSTALL.md) | OK |

-**Suse** does not provide proprietary formats like AAC and H264, thus the distribution FFmpeg is crippled.
+**Suse** does not provide proprietary formats like AAC and H264, so the distribution of FFmpeg is crippled.
 FFmpegfs will not be able to encode to H264 and AAC.
 End of story.

 See https://en.opensuse.org/Restricted_formats.

-**Tips on other OSs and distributions like Mac or other *nixes are welcome.**
+**Tips on other operating systems and distributions, such as Mac or other nixes, are welcome.**

 Usage
 -----